casdoor/casdoor-website/docs/how-to-connect/sdk.md

 ![Certs Management](/img/how-to-connect/sdk/howto_cert_list.png)

-You can find the public key in the cert edit page, copy it or download it for the sdk.
+Copy or download the public key from the certificate edit page for use in the SDK.

 ![Certs Edit](/img/how-to-connect/sdk/howto_cert_edit.png)

-Then you can select the cert in the application edit page.
+Then select the cert on the application edit page.

 ![Certs Select](/img/how-to-connect/sdk/howto_cert_select.png)